tmecklem/elixir_lcd/README.md

 relative hardware independence.
 This provides you with the ability to change displays without significant changes your application code.

+**Disclaimer** This is still under heavy development and probably isn't suited for production use.
+Please consider testing and contributing to improving the project.

 ## Examples

 Example projects using ExLCD are available in the